stylify/web/content/docs/profiler/installation-and-usage.md

 navigationTitle: "Installation"

+title: "Installation and usage"
-title: "Learn how to install and use the @stylify/profiler."
+description: "Learn how to install and use the @stylify/profiler."
 ---

 Profiler can be used directly through CDN or installed using CLI like NPM or YARN.